If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Dying in Proto Palace Zone will result in the game loading the used Hidden Palace Zone.
 Completing the stage by placing a signpost or capsule will send the player to Oil Ocean Zone, as was the case with the garbled version of Hidden Palace in the original game.

 While a ring chime still plays upon entering the aforementioned code in the Sonic Origins port, Proto Palace Zone itself is inaccessible.
-This code and debug mode are now needed to merely access Hidden Palace Zone through the level select, which wasn't the case in the original mobile version.
+This code and debug mode are now needed to access Hidden Palace Zone through the level select, which wasn't the case in the original mobile version.

 Egg Gauntlet Zone

 A scrapped boss attack level featuring some original artwork such as mechanical palm trees, as well as graphics from (of all places) Sonic Crackers.
-Sega did not approve of the level as they did not wish for the bosses and enemies to be seen outside of their usual environments, and the level was scrapped.
+Sega did not approve of the level, as they did not wish for the bosses and enemies to be seen outside of their usual environments, and the level was scrapped.

 The Zone was left fully playable, albeit inaccessible by normal means.
-It features all bosses in the game except for Brass Eggman, and has no checkpoints (although there are rings between bosses).
+It features all bosses in the game except for Brass Eggman and has no checkpoints (although there are rings between bosses).
 Unlike Boss Attack Zone, Egg Gauntlet features short platforming segments taken from the main Zones, as opposed to ones in Boss Attack that bear little to no resemblance to the Zones they are based on.

 SwapMusicTrack("MarathonBase.ogg",0,635970,12650)